Health and Longevity Course for Dogs Chapter 5

 Did you like chemistry in school?
 I wonder what your answer is to this question.
 Most people have a love/hate relationship with chemistry.
 The complex structure of chemical compounds makes most peoples' head spin.

 I took quite a few years of chemistry at school and I even remember having a chemistry kit where I made solutions bubble up, change color or transform from liquid to a lava-like substance.
 Chemistry touches every part of our lives from food and clothing to airplane travel.

 What do airplanes and chemistry have to do with dogs?

 In airplanes, chemistry has a super important role in the fuel burning reaction that allows us to fly all the way to the wing and body composition.

-Just recently, I watched a documentary on how Boeing and NASA came up with a new carbon fiber composite that they now use in the Boeing 787, called the Dreamliner.
+Just recently, I watched a documentary on how Boeing and NASA came up with a new carbon fibre composite that they now use in the Boeing 787, called the Dreamliner.

 The Dreamliner is a masterpiece.
-Instead of using aluminum and rivets to hold the plane together, the Boeing 787 body is first woven from carbon fibers, then stitched together and then cured to make them stronger and lighter than metal.
+Instead of using aluminum and rivets to hold the plane together, the Boeing 787 body is first woven from carbon fibres, then stitched together, and then cured to make them stronger and lighter than metal.
 The cabin is less noisy and the aircraft can be pressurized to a higher degree, which reduces jet lag.
 I have flown on it and can attest that is true.

 On the atomic level, the only difference between your dog's ear and an airplane wing is that the atoms are organized in a very specific way that makes the unique final result.